top of page

 • Pale skin

-• Fast/irregular heartbeat and shortness of breath
+• Fast/irregular heartbeat

-• Dizziness (e.g. when getting up after sitting or lying down)
+• Dizziness - e.g. when getting up after sitting or lying down

 • Brittle nails